static-web-server/static-web-server/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -e, --cache-control-headers <cache-control-headers>
+        --basic-auth <basic-auth>
+            It provides The "Basic" HTTP Authentication scheme using credentials as "user-id:password" pairs.
+Password must be encoded using the "BCrypt" password-hashing function [env: SERVER_BASIC_AUTH=]  [default: ] -e, --cache-control-headers <cache-control-headers>
             Enable cache control headers for incoming requests based on a set of file types.
 The file type list can be found on `src/control_headers.rs` file [env: SERVER_CACHE_CONTROL_HEADERS=]  [default: true]